Sofía Álvarez (footballer)

 Sofía Álvarez Tostado Macín (born 5 June 2000) is a Mexican footballer who plays as a defender for AEK Athens.

 Early life

 Álvarez focused on ballet dancing before focusing on playing football at the age of four.

+Club career

-Youth career
+Youth

 As a youth player, Álvarez joined the youth academy of Tuzos del Pachuca.

-Senior club career
+Senior

 Álvarez started her career with Mexican side Querétaro.
 She established herself as a prominent part of the team, making 104 appearances and scoring eight goals.
 In 2022, she signed for Spanish side Valencia, but failed to establish herself as an important player there before signing for Turkish side Beşiktaş, where she experienced the 2023 Turkey–Syria earthquakes.
 As a result, she became the fifth Mexican women's player to ever sign for a foreign team.

 International career

 Álvarez has represented Mexico internationally at youth level and has been regarded as one of the best prospects of her generation.